 Gradually increasing your heart rate and blood circulation loosens your joints.
 It also increases blood flow to the muscles.
 Warm muscles and joints are more flexible and ready for action.

-If you don’t already have a warm-up routine, this one is quick and easy.
-You can do it before going for a walk, lifting weights in the gym, and even skiing!
+This one is quick and easy, and one of Dr. Goldi's favorites.
+You can do it before going for a walk, lifting weights in the gym, skiing or rock climbing.

 - Neck rolls — 5-10 in each direction